siegenth/StreamsPyTopo/README.md

 The concept is to have the scripts checked in, look for the scripts in the ${HOME}/scripts directory.

+### Credenitals
+Credentials (VCAP) are necessary for building and running in the Cloud, in these situations where we need expand/decrypt the credential's file.
-In the situations where we need credentials.
-Before this code starts, the credential.py is unzipped from credential.pyz.
+Before this code starts,
+the credential.py is unzipped from credential.pyz.
 This is the 'Build script' for the buildDeploy job of BuildDeployTopo pipline.